Next Start

 Does making repairs to different plastic parts on a vehicle sound interesting to you?
 If you enjoy working with your hands and have strong attention to detail, a career in collision repair could be a good fit!

-The Collision Repair & Refinish Technology (CRRT) program at Universal Technical Institute (UTI) could help train you in a variety of methods for making repairs to vehicles damaged in accidents.
-The program, which takes 51 to 54 weeks to complete, could help give you the hands-on experience necessary for the field.1
+The Collision Repair & Refinish Technology (CRRT) program at Universal Technical Institute (UTI) can train you in a variety of methods for making repairs to vehicles damaged in accidents.
+The program, which takes 51 to 54 weeks to complete, could give you the hands-on training necessary to pursue a role in the field.1

-Courses cover several topics, including “Exterior Panel Repair I” that teaches students how to identify different automotive plastics and make repairs using different adhesive and welding technologies.
+Courses cover several topics, including “Exterior Panel Repair I” which teaches students how to identify different automotive plastics and make repairs using different adhesive and welding technologies.

 Ready to get started?
 Request more information to get in touch with an Admissions Representative today!